Marta44/to-press2019/README.md

 - On every page is present a header logo of the business brand (top-left), if clicked brings the user back to the landing page as they expect.
 - On every page is present a header navigation bar, fixed and centered, that allows the user to navigate easily through the different sections.
 - On every page is present in the navigation bar a language switcher to select the preferred language (English or Italian).
-- On every page is present a constant footer, which provides an email input field to sign up for the newsletter(bottom-left), the business copyright info (bottom-center) and social media pages icons (bottom-right), if clicked it brings the user to social media platforms opened on a different tab.
+- On every page is present a constant footer, which provides an email input field to sign up for the newsletter(bottom-left), the business copyright info (bottom-center) and social media pages icons (bottom-right), if clicked it brings the user to social media platforms (Facebook, Instagram and Pinterest) opened on a different tab.
 - On every page is present a call to action button.
-Except for the downloadable brochure on the about us page the other call to action buttons lead the users across the pages till the contact us form.
+Except for the downloadable brochure on the "About us page" the other call to action buttons lead the users across the pages till the contact form.
 - On the "Landing page" is present a promotional video of the artists in their studio.
 It has controls so users can choose to play it or not.
 It keeps the users engaged and invites them to look through the website's contents.
 - On the "Landing page" is present the title: "Clay impressions" and a subtitle "Shapes, memories, moments impressed in a material" overlayed on the hero-video.
 On tablet screen size I left only the title and on phone screen size they are not visible (display: none; visibility: hidden;).
 My mentor suggested me this modification to let the users enjoy more the view of the video.
 - On the "Landing page" are shown four images (hero-images) of their most recent creations.
 If we click on an image it opens a Fancybox viewer which can enlarge and zoom the image and allows to move back and forward through the images.
-Placing some images in the home page encourage the users to have a look also into the galley page.
+Placing some images in the Home page encourage the users to have a look also into the "Gallery page".
 - On the "Landing page" there are three testimonials to show their clients satisfaction and appreciation.
 - On the "About Us" section is provided a downloadable PDF version of the artists' brochure that gets opened in another tab.
 - On the "Gallery page" are displayed the artworks divided into categories, if clicked opens a Fancybox viewer which can enlarge and zoom the image and allows to move back and forward through the images.
 Every image has its description, price and copyright.